philippzach/portfolio-ssug/README.md

+# Website for SSUG

+A typography-heavy & light-themed Gatsby Starter which uses the Headless CMS [Prismic](https://prismic.io/).

+Blog Content is managed by Prismic.
+You can find the hard coded content in "/pages".
+Each file represents a Page Url.

-In order to get it working locally
+## In order to get it working locally

-1. npm install
+1. npm install (make sure using Node v10, as Gatsby doesn't support latest)
-2. install gatsby if necessary
+2. Install Gatsby: npm install -g gatsby-cli
-3. create .env.development + .evn.production with API key from below
+3. create .env.development + .evn.production with API key:
+   `API_KEY="MC5YQWhMUlJBQUFMX0RoYjJK.DO-\_vU8IFe-\_vSt4He-\_vRjvv71rMu-\_vU7vv73vv71h77-9Ljnvv71977-9WO-\_vQlZMkJ1"`
 4. run "gatsby develop" to run local server on localhost:8000
 5. run "gatsby build" to compile to production ready code
 6. After running "build" the static files will be in /public folder

-### Key for .env file
-API_KEY=MC5YQWhMUlJBQUFMX0RoYjJK.DO-_vU8IFe-_vSt4He-_vRjvv71rMu-_vU7vv73vv71h77-9Ljnvv71977-9WO-_vQlZMkJ1

-Blog Content is managed by Prismic.
-You can find the hard coded content in "/pages".
-Each file represents a Page Url.

-# Swiss Startup Group - Gatsby Starter

-A typography-heavy & light-themed Gatsby Starter which uses the Headless CMS [Prismic](https://prismic.io/).

 ## Features